 Receivables consist of fees charged for water services, property taxes, assessments, and interest from the County of Madera.
+In addition, it also consist of receivable from Bakman Water Company related to the sale of the CSA19 water system.
 Management believes its receivables to be fully collectible, and accordingly, no allowance for doubtful accounts is required.